3 Big Tech CEOs, 3 ways of spinning privacy

 Of course the keynote messaging is also meant for the ears of journalists.
 I worry that because the privacy messaging comes wrapped in a developer conference setting, the tech media is a little too ready to report it at face value, whether or not the company’s “privacy vision” is backed up by real product development or not.

 Big Tech’s careful messaging on privacy won’t end with this year’s developer conference season.
 The current reckoning on the issue was many years in the making.
 What remains to be seen is how far society wants to go in punishing tech companies for their data privacy sins.
 It’s likely we’ll get a stronger set of privacy laws, eventually.
 But our willingness to break up companies or fundamentally change how they operate will be tempered by our dependence on free services like Gmail and Facebook.
-Today’s “tech-lash” anger may fade back into a tacit consent if big tech can convince us—and lawmakers, Wall Street, advertisers, and others—that the data-for-services bargain we make with big tech is still basically worth it.
+Today’s “tech-lash” anger may fade back into a tacit consent if Big Tech can convince us–and lawmakers, Wall Street, advertisers, and others–that the data-for-services bargain we make with Big Tech is still basically worth it.